ayan59dutta/vb6-steganography/README.md

 # vb6-steganography

-A Steganography project in Visual Basic 6.0 and Python 3.
+An Image Steganography project with Microsoft Visual Basic 6.0 and Python 3.

-Still under development.
+To know about Steganography and the various techniques, please visit https://en.wikipedia.org/wiki/Steganography.